sphinx-gallery/sphinx-gallery/doc/configuration.rst

     sphinx_gallery_conf = {
       ...
       'jupyterlite': {
-         'jupyterlite_contents': <str> # JupyterLite contents where to copy the example notebooks (relative to Sphinx source directory)
-         'use_jupyter_lab': <bool> # Whether JupyterLite links should start Jupyter Lab instead of the Retrolab Notebook interface.
+         'use_jupyter_lab': <bool>, # Whether JupyterLite links should start Jupyter Lab instead of the Retrolab Notebook interface.
+         'notebook_modification_function': <function>, # function that implements JupyterLite-specific modifications of notebooks
+         'jupyterlite_contents': <str>, # JupyterLite contents where to copy the example notebooks (relative to Sphinx source directory)
          }
     }